phone: +48 12 664 41 99

 The application in DUO consists of three parts:

-- The general information where you must provide the application title, list the co-authors and select the beamline with an end station; you should also specify synchrotron parameters which are necessary to carry out the experiment.
+1. General information, where you must provide the application title, list the co-authors and select the beamline and end station; you should also specify the synchrotron parameters which are necessary to carry out the experiment.

-- The scientific part where you must include the abstract and a substantive description of the experiment.
-To prepare your proposal, you should use THE TEMPLATE of the "Scientific Part" (last update September 2019).
+2. A scientific part where you must include the abstract and a substantive description of the experiment.
+To prepare your proposal, you should use THE TEMPLATE of the "Scientific Part" (last update September 2021, document in: .docx, .odt, .tex).
 This document must not exceed two A4 pages (including figures and references) with a minimal font size of 12 pt (Times New Roman).
 Before submitting a proposal, we strongly recommend that you first consult the Proposal Guidelines which can be found below.
-We also recommend to look at the Guidelines of the European Synchrotron User Organization working group.
+We also recommend that you look at the Guidelines of the European Synchrotron User Organization working group.

-The scientific part should be highly targeted, avoid vague or too broad aims.
-Preliminary measurements or characterization recommended when appropriate.
+The scientific part should be highly targeted, avoiding vague or excessively broad aims.
+Preliminary measurements or characterisation are recommended when appropriate.

 The scientific part should be sectioned as below: